Online Learning for Effort Reduction in Interactive Neural Machine Translation: Experimental framework

 \subsection{Corpora}

 We evaluated our models in 5 tasks of different complexity and nature.
 For all corpora, we performed the translation from English to German and from English to French.
 First, we used two corpora extensively used in the IMT literature: The XRCE and EU corpora~\citep{Barrachina09}.
 The former consists of printer manuals from Xerox printers and the latter is a collection of proceedings collected from the Bulletin of the European Union.
 For these tasks, we used the default data splits.
 We also tested our proposals with data from WMT'17~\citep{Bojar17}, using the Europarl and the UFAL corpora.
 Europarl~\citep{Koehn05} collects the proceedings from the European Parliament.
 For the sake of comparison with \citet{Ortiz16}, we used the \texttt{newstest2012} and the \texttt{newstest2013} as development and test partitions respectively.
-The UFAL medical corpus\footnote{\url{https://ufal.mff.cuni.cz/ufal_medical_corpus}} crawls data from the several medical collections.
-We used the development and test data from the Khresmoi project\footnote{\url{https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-2122}}.
-Finally, the TED task~\citep{Cettolo12} refers to the translation of TED talks and it has also been used in IMT and online learning works.
+The UFAL medical corpus\footnote{\url{https://ufal.mff.cuni.cz/ufal_medical_corpus}} contains data crawled from several medical collections, collected during the European project \textit{Health in my Language} \citep{Bojar17c}.
+We used the development and test data from the Khresmoi project \citep{Libovicky16}.
+Finally, the TED task \citep{Cettolo12} refers to the translation of TED talks and it has also been used in IMT and online learning works.
 We used the standard \texttt{dev2010} and \texttt{tst2010} partitions for development and test, respectively.

 All corpora were tokenized using the Moses scripts.
 For training the NMT systems, we applied joint byte-pair-encoding (BPE)~\citep{Sennrich16} to all corpora, using $32,000$ merge operations.
 Table~\ref{table:corpora} shows the main figures of each corpus, after tokenization.
 For the test set, we show additional metrics, aiming to obtain an estimation of the potential efficacy of the OL process: